tznurmin/TEA/README.md

 # Dataset generation

-An example script (gen_strategy.py) is provided for example usage of TEA as part of a more advanced dataset generation pipeline.
-The example script assumes that [TEA_curated_data](https://github.com/tznurmin/TEA_curated_data) is cloned into the same directory.
+A script (gen_strategy.py) is provided for example usage of TEA as part of a more advanced dataset generation pipeline.
+The example script assumes that [TEA_curated_data](https://github.com/tznurmin/TEA_curated_data) is cloned into the same directory where it is run.